Anders Blewett

-Anders Blewett (born August 18, 1980 in Great Falls, MT) is an attorney and a Montana Democratic politician.
+Anders Blewett (born August 18, 1980 in Great Falls, Montana) is an attorney and a Montana Democratic politician.
 He was elected to the Montana House of Representatives in 2008 and the Montana Senate in 2010.

 Blewett is an associate attorney at the law firm of Hoyt and Blewett PLLC, where he specializes in representing injured individuals in cases involving railroad FELA, railroad crossings, insurance bad faith, safe place to work, insurance, nuisances, environmental pollution, medical malpractice, and wrongful death.

 He is currently a resident of Great Falls, Montana.

 Legislation

 Among the bills Blewett sponsored which have passed into law include House Bill 315 which reduces taxes for low income retirees on pensions and “The Fair Arbitrators Act” which reforms Montana’s arbitration process by requiring arbitrators to make enhanced disclosures relating to conflicts of interest and prior arbitrations.
 Blewett was also a co-sponsor of the 2009 Montana Stream Access Law.
 The law, which protects the public's right to access Montana's rivers and streams from public bridges, was widely viewed as one of the most important bills passed in the 2009 legislature.

 Since his election in 2008, Blewett has advocated for the removal of BNSF railcars from Montana's Missouri River corridor.
 His efforts have been supported by the editorial board of the Great Falls Tribune.
 In April 2010, BNSF indicated it would remove half of the stored railcars from the Missouri River Corridor.

 Blewett has also introduced legislation which would impose stricter penalties on owners of vicious dogs in rural areas.